 Below are some resources for you.
 You may even want to consider joining NAPO or ICD so that you can take classes to learn more about Chronic Disorganization.
 Who knows, you may even want to become a Professional Organizer yourself!
 You can learn more about Judith Kolberg here.
 Lauren Williams, a colleague and owner of Casual Uncluttering recently loaned me The ICD Guide to Challenging Disorganization: For Professional Organizers.
 It is a truly fabulous resource that covers a variety of issues such as grief, anxiety, depression, ADHD, traumatic brain injuries, addictions, obsessive compulsive disorder, hoarding behavior and a whole host of other issues that contribute to disorganization.

 Seattle Sparkle provides in-home decluttering and organizing in the Seattle area, or remote coaching for people who live in other areas.
-If you’d like Jean or Erica to help you get organized in a way that suits your individual needs, contact us today!
+If you’d like Jean to help you get organized in a way that suits your individual needs, contact us today!
 Or join us in the Declutter & Organize With Seattle Sparkle, our online Facebook group.